Garbee/ls-module-oorecaptcha/README.md

     if (!$recaptcha_response->is_valid)
     {
         throw new Phpr_ApplicationException("The reCAPTCHA wasn't entered correctly.
-Go back and try it again." . "(reCAPTCHA said: " . $resp->error . ")");
+Go back and try it again." . "(reCAPTCHA said: " . $recaptcha_response->error . ")");
     }
     else
     {
         $controller->exec_action_handler('NORMAL EVENT HANDLER');
     }
 ```

 Some notes:

-* On a failure, you should refresh the recaptcha somehow.
+* On a failure, you should refresh the recaptcha using ```Recaptcha.reload``` using [LemonStands onFailure event](http://lemonstand.com/docs/lemonstand_front_end_javascript_framework/).
 Each recaptcha can only be attempted once, any attempts beyond that fail outright.